Actifio/actifiodataveilmasking/README.md

 There are six customizations needed in the bat file:

 1. Change dataveil path to match yours
-1. Change Project path and name to match yours
+1. Change Project path and name to match yours.
+Make sure the project files are not in the DataVeil folder as this will complicate upgrades.
+In this example we use /opt/dataveilfiles
 1. Change key defined in project to match yours
-1. Change license path and name to match yours
+1. Change license path and name to match yours.
+Make sure the license file is not in the DataVeil folder as this will complicate upgrades.
+In this example we use /opt/dataveilfiles
-1. Change log file path
+1. Change log file path.
+Make sure the log folder is not in the DataVeil folder as this will complicate upgrades.
+In this example we use /opt/dataveillogs

 If you change the .sh file name you need to change the workflow to point to the new name of the script You must use the /act/scripts folder, no other folder can be used